-- How do you intend to brand category 1 stations so passengers understand their role as a ticket office? - Are staffing levels sufficient to ensure assistance with ticket purchases can still be offered at busier times alongside other duties?
-Do you have any evidence/ assessments to support this? - What training will multi-functional staff have in ticketing/product range to ensure they can provide expert assistance necessary to navigate the complex fares system and ensure passengers get the right ticket?
-How comparable will this be with the training previously given to ticket office staff? - How will people find a staff member at the station if they are no longer in the ticket office: will there be a central point/method for calling them?
-What will the queuing arrangements be when multiple passengers want help/advice? - What resilience/contingency have you built into staffing plans to ensure that stations will be staffed as advertised and that 'lost hours' are minimised in future?
+- What rationale was used for determining which stations would at least for now retain the ticket office?
+What was the reason for not doing so at other stations, for example at Hull? - Are staffing levels sufficient to ensure assistance with ticket purchases can still be offered at busier times alongside other duties?
+Do you have any evidence / assessments to support this? - What training will multi-functional staff have in ticketing/product range to ensure they can provide expert assistance necessary to navigate the complex fares system and ensure passengers get the right ticket?
+How comparable will this be with the training previously given to ticket office staff? - How will people find a staff member at the station if they are no longer in the ticket office: will there be a central point / method for calling them?
+What will the queuing arrangements be when multiple passengers want help/advice? - What assessment have you made of the impact of the proposed changes at Manchester Airport, taking into account the distinctive needs of airport passengers, including tourists and foreign visitors? - What resilience / contingency have you built into staffing plans to ensure that stations will be staffed as advertised and that 'lost hours' are minimised in future?